jeffreyadamo/HomeInventory/README.md

 * Haven't started yet

 ## Where am I at?
+* 10/30 - updating the migration files as the database tables are being updated
 * 10/19 - Fire up your PostgreSQL, we can seed a database.
 Docker isn't quite working yet.
 I'm finishing up Video#3 and am beginning to seed the database.
 So far I have 3 starting scripts in package.json: